-The IPC producing assets more than quadrupled to 129.1 MMboe of 2P reserves as at 31 December 2017 (after giving effect to the Suffield acquisition in Canada), compared to 29.4 MMboe of 2P reserves as at 31 December 2016, in each case as certified by independent third party reserves auditors.
-The reserves life index (RLI) as at 31 December 2017 (after giving effect to the Suffield acquisition in Canada) is approximately 11 years.
-Best estimate contingent resources as at 31 December 2017 more than tripled to 63.4 MMboe (unrisked), including the resources acquired in Canada and two additional infill drilling locations in the Bertam field in Malaysia.
+The IPC producing assets more than quadrupled to 129.1 MMboe of 2P reserves as at December 31, 2017 (after giving effect to the Suffield acquisition in Canada), compared to 29.4 MMboe of 2P reserves as at December 31, 2016, in each case as certified by independent third party reserves auditors.
+The reserves life index (RLI) as at December 31, 2017 (after giving effect to the Suffield acquisition in Canada) is approximately 11 years.
+Best estimate contingent resources as at December 31, 2017 more than tripled to 63.4 MMboe (unrisked), including the resources acquired in Canada and two additional infill drilling locations in the Bertam field in Malaysia.

 IPC remains focused on organic growth and is maturing opportunities across all our operated assets.
-In Canada, there is a planned program of oil drilling activities in Q4 2018 which is expected to continue into 2019 and beyond, complemented by gas optimization activities aimed at reducing decline rates.
-In Malaysia, we have just completed a second phase of infill drilling with two infill wells now on stream and producing ahead of pre-drill expectations.
-We expect to drill the Keruing prospect in late 2018.
-In France, work continues to mature the Villeperdue and Vert-la-Gravelle opportunities towards sanction and execution as well as maturing the deeper prospectivity within the new 3D area that was acquired in late 2017.
+In Canada, there is a program of oil drilling activities in Q4 2018, complemented by gas optimization activities aimed at reducing decline rates.
+In Malaysia, we completed the second phase of infill drilling in the first quarter with two infill wells on stream and producing ahead of expectations.
+We are also finalizing plans to drill the Keruing prospect.
+In France, work continues to mature the Villeperdue West and Vert La Gravelle development opportunities towards sanction and execution as well as maturing the deeper prospectivity within the new 3D seismic area that was acquired in late 2017.